How To Balance Running and Parenting: 13 Real-Life Tips That Actually Work

 The bottom line is that it is entirely possible to keep running even when you have small children if you make it a priority and stay flexible and open to opportunities.

-You may not be able to guarantee you can follow a detailed training plan or training regime as rigidly as you could before becoming a running parent, but you will be able to maintain your running habit and will feel better for doing it, and will also be setting a great example for your children.
+You may not be able to guarantee you can follow a detailed training plan or training regimen as rigidly as you could before becoming a running parent.
+Still, you will be able to maintain your running habit and will feel better for doing it, and you will also be setting an excellent example for your children.

 Just getting started on your running journey?